jborean93/PowerShell-OpenAuthenticode/docs/en-US/Get-OpenAuthenticodeAzKey.md

 It will lookup environment variables, device managed identities, az cli contexts, etc to authenticate with Azure.
 It has not been set to allow for interactive authentication through the web browser.

+See [about_AuthenticodeAzureKeys](./about_AuthenticodeAzureKeys.md) for more information on how a key can be used to sign files.

 ## EXAMPLES

 ### Example 1: Get key for use with signing